Agustín Ale

-Agustín Ale Perego (born 19 February 1995) is a Uruguayan professional footballer who plays as a centre-back for Primera División Paraguaya team Olimpia Asunción.
+Agustín Ale Perego (born 19 February 1995) is a Uruguayan professional footballer who plays as a centre-back for Italian Serie D club Imolese.

 Club career

 A youth academy product of River Plate, Ale made his professional debut on 23 November 2014 in a 2–0 league win against Racing Club.
 He scored his professional goal on 16 October 2016 in a 2–1 league win against Plaza Colonia.

 On 17 January 2020, Ecuadorian club Delfín announced the signing of Ale on a season long loan deal with an option to buy.

 International career

 Ale is a former Uruguay youth international and was part of under-20 team which finished third at 2015 South American U-20 Championship.
-He was also included in squad which participated at 2015 FIFA U-20 World Cup, but didn't play any matches.